 As Java cannot import a private key (.key) file natively, it needs to be converted.
 OpenSSL will enable us to combine the public certificate (.crt) and private key (.key) into a .p12/.pfx file, which is easily loaded into a Java keystore.

-- Once completed, verify that a .p12 file has been generated in the directory specified.
+Once completed, verify that a .p12 file has been generated in the directory specified.
 If no directory is specified as in the above example, the .p12 file can be found in D:\Program Files (x86)\GnuWin32\bin or wherever OpenSSL is installed.
-For organizational purposes, the .p12 file can be copied to the same location as the keystore (.jks) file as in the below example:
+For organizational purposes, the .p12 file can be copied to the same location as the keystore (.jks) file.

 Important: Note the -alias 1 above – the alias of 1 is required to choose the certificate in the source PKCS12 (.p12 from openSSL) file.